Securing Queensland’s financial success

 - support to ensure financial risks are identified and effectively managed

 - project management support to deliver key fiscal outcomes, and

 - collaboration with the financial markets and private sector institutions.

 QTC offers a range of education and training courses that complements its products and advisory services and allows it to share its specialist financial, commercial, treasury management and risk management expertise with clients.
 Courses are developed and delivered by QTC’s experienced professionals and industry experts.

-On 10 October, Standard & Poor’s affirmed Queensland’s and QTC’s credit rating at AA+/A-1+ with the outlook remaining stable, citing Australia’s strong institutional framework, Queensland’s strengthening economy, positive financial management and strong liquidity.
+Standard & Poor’s affirmed Queensland’s and QTC’s credit rating at AA+/A-1+ with a stable outlook on 10 November 2015.
+Their view reflected Queensland’s exceptional liquidity, very strong economy, strong financial management and low contingent liabilities.